Back to Blog

 The second map here shows you the FTSE Global All Cap Index fund.
 These fund names are a bit of a mouthful so from now on, I will refer to the two funds as Dev World and Global.

-The main difference between the two charts is that the Global fund has investments in South America, parts of Africa, India, China and Russia and the Dev World fund doesn't hold these.
-The Dev World's holdings are more concentrated in the USA with 10% more of your investments going into the USA with the Dev world.
+The main difference between the two charts is that the Global fund has investments in South America, parts of Africa, India, China and other Asian countries; the Dev World fund doesn't hold any of these.
+The Dev World's holdings are more concentrated in the USA with 10% more of your investments going into the USA.

 âKatie has put the two world maps next to each other so you can compare where you money is invested around the world: